TechLabs-Dortmund/bottom-up-city/README.md

   npm run
 ```
 ## Examples

-You can see a brief overview of how to use the main functionality below
+You can see a brief overview of how to use the main functionality below.
+Languages WebDev: HTML, CSS, JavaScript, Leaflet

 ```javascript
 import Component from 'my-project'